AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 - You must create a git repository for your application and it must be hosted publicly on Github.
 - Your application should be easy to install and start. **IF WE CANNOT INSTALL OR START YOUR APPLICATION, IT IS AN AUTOMATIC FAILURE.**
+- Your application should not crash at any point.
 - You should include a _README.md_ file within the root of the git repository.
 The _README.md_ should have clear instructions on how to install and start the project.

 Note that we will go over setting up the project in class.